 Instructions

-- Prepare Spices: In a small bowl, mix together smoked paprika, cumin, turmeric, chili powder, and salt.
+- Prepare the Spices: In a small bowl, mix together smoked paprika, cumin, turmeric, chili powder, sea salt flakes, and black pepper.

-- Prepare Potatoes: Line a large baking tray with parchment paper.
-Toss the diced potatoes with half of the olive oil and half of the prepared spice mix.
-Spread the potatoes evenly on the tray and bake on the top rack for 20 minutes.
+- Prepare the potatoes: Line a large baking tray with parchment paper.
+In a large bowl, toss the diced potatoes with half of the olive oil (1½ tsp / 8 ml) and half of the prepared spice mix.
+Spread evenly on the tray and bake on the top rack for 20 minutes.

-- Prepare Beetroot: While the potatoes are baking, line a smaller tray with parchment paper.
-Peel and chop the beetroot into small pieces, then place them on the tray.
+- Prepare the beetroot: While the potatoes are baking, line a smaller tray with parchment paper.
+Peel and chop the beetroot into small pieces, then place on the tray.
 Bake on the middle rack for 30 minutes.
-Once done, remove from the oven and allow to cool for 10 minutes.
+Remove from the oven and allow to cool down slightly.

-- Bake Chickpeas and Cauliflower: In the same bowl used for the potatoes, mix 1 cup of chickpeas and the cauliflower florets with the remaining olive oil and spice mix.
-Add this mixture to the potato tray and return to the oven.
-Bake for an additional 20 to 25 minutes or until the chickpeas are crispy and the vegetables are golden.
+- Bake the chickpeas and cauliflower: In the same bowl used for the potatoes, toss 1 cup of chickpeas and cauliflower florets with the remaining 1½ tsp (8 ml) olive oil and the spice mix.
+Add to the potato tray and return to the oven.
+Bake for an additional 20-25 minutes, or until the chickpeas are crispy and the vegetables are golden.

-- Make the Sauce: In a high-speed blender, add the roasted beetroot, silken tofu, the remaining ½ cup of chickpeas, lemon juice, maple syrup, garlic, and a pinch of salt and blend until smooth.
+- Make the Sauce: In a high-speed blender, combine the roasted beetroot, silken tofu, remaining ½ cup of chickpeas, lemon juice, maple syrup, garlic, and a pinch of salt.
+Blend until smooth.

 - Assemble and Serve: Spoon the sauce into serving bowls.
 Top with the roasted potatoes, chickpeas, and cauliflower.
-Garnish with chopped spring onions, fresh dill, pepitas, black sesame seeds, and a dash of freshly cracked black pepper.
+Garnish with spring onions, fresh dill, pumpkin seeds, and black sesame seeds.
 Enjoy!

 Video